JosephMW/Logic-Gates-Educational-Game/Documentation/DAILYLOG.md

 ### 10 Oct 2021

 * *0.4 hours* Recorded Project Board over last week in MeetingsSummaries, and prepared board for next week.
+* *0.7 hours* Worked on CustomGrid which is being tracked with [#9](https://github.com/JosephMW/Logic-Gates-Educational-Game/issues/9)